openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 In addition to the `presentation_submission` and `vp_token`, it also contains an `id_token`.

-The following is a non-normative example of the payload of a subject-signed ID Token contained in the above response:
+The following is a non-normative example of the payload of a Self-Issued ID Token [@!SIOPv2] contained in the above response:

 ```json
 {